 The POLST should remain with the patient wherever they receive treatment.
 If they are at home, the POLST should be next to the patient’s bed or on their refrigerator, both locations where emergency medical service personnel are trained to look for it.
 The POLST form should be bright pink for easy recognition.
 If the patient’s form is white or another color, although it is still legal, the information on it should be transferred to a pink POLST to assure ready recognition by other providers.

-Both the patient’s ADs and POLST should be submitted to a Health Information Exchange (HIE) to assure they are available 24/7.
+Both the patient’s ADs and POLST should be submitted to a Health Information Exchange (HIE) to assure they are available to health care providers 24/7.
 There are two HIEs for Nevada.
 HealthInsight’s HealtHIE Nevada is a repository for an array of medical records and has been adopted by most major hospitals as well as labs, pharmacies, insurers and other providers in Nevada.
 Nevada Secretary of State has the Living Will Lockbox.
 This service only stores Advance Directives and POLSTs.
 When completing a POLST with a patient, be sure to have them sign a consent form for HealtHIE Nevada, if your organization is a member, or a Registration Agreement authorizing submission of their AD and POLST to the Living Will Lockbox where it will be available 24/7.